-The market price of shares of our common stock has been volatile, ranging in closing price between \$1.34 and \$4.20 during the twelve-month period ended December 8, 2010.
+The market price of shares of our common stock has been volatile, ranging in closing price between \$1.34 and \$4.20 during the twelve-month period ended March 31, 2011.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-- clinical trial results; - the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors; - entering into or terminating strategic relationships; - changes in government regulation; - disputes concerning patents or proprietary rights; - changes in our revenues or expense levels; - public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; - news or reports from other stem cell, cell therapy or regenerative medicine companies;
+- clinical trial results; - the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors; - entering into or terminating strategic relationships; - regulatory developments in the United States or abroad; - disputes concerning patents or proprietary rights; - changes in our revenues or expense levels;

-- reports by securities analysts;

-- status of the investment markets; and

-- concerns related to management transitions.
+- public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; - news or reports from other stem cell, cell therapy or regenerative medicine companies; - · reports by securities analysts; - status of the investment markets: - · concerns related to management transitions; and - · delisting from the NASDAQ Capital Market.